Bell non-locality and Kochen-Specker contextuality: How are they connected?: Connections from KS contextuality to Bell non-locality

 \subsection{KS scenarios with incomplete $n$-partite graphs of compatibility}

-A more interesting case is that of KS contextuality scenarios in which the graph of compatibility is $n$-partite (and has at least two incompatible measurements in each part) but not complete $n$-partite.
-There, there is a one-to-one connection between any KS correlation and a Bell non-locality, and also between tight KS non-contextual inequalities and Bell inequalities.
+A more interesting case is that of KS scenarios in which the graph of compatibility is $n$-partite (and has at least two incompatible measurements in each part) but not complete $n$-partite.
+There, there is a one-to-one connection between any KS contextual behavior and a Bell non-local behavior, and also between tight KS non-contextuality inequalities and Bell inequalities.
 However, in this case the Bell inequality may not be tight.

 The simplest example is the scenario with six dichotomic ideal measurements $M_i$, with $i=1,\ldots,6$, whose graph of compatibility is an hexagon.
 In this case, the following KS non-contextuality inequality is tight \cite{AQB13}: